crackpawt/crackpawt/README.md

 - **i do not have an alt account** on github or on ponytown, anyone else with my ponies isnt me thanks
 - w2i i might b offtab or making ponies
 - c+h is always cool esp if ure a friend,, c+h me plsss,, also int (unless said otherwise) sign my [ata](https://mapletaffy.atabook.org/) always even when dniuf. spamming/having a convo on my ata is fine
-- dont cover me unless c+h or if i go behind u pls thank (i'll sit my fat ass ontop of u if u do grrr)
 - match ponies with me pretty pls
-- all duo/matching ponies (like my tw gourdy) is w my friends / the other half are my friends, feelfree to join in ofc
+- all duo/matching ponies (like my tw gourdy) is w my friends , feelfree to join in ofc
 <div align="center">

 $\Huge{\textsf{fandoms int}}$